stonepros/stone/doc/rbd/iscsi-target-ansible.rst

 Configuring the iSCSI Target using Ansible
 ==========================================

-The Ceph iSCSI gateway is the iSCSI target node and also a Ceph client node.
-The Ceph iSCSI gateway can be provisioned on dedicated node or be colocated on a Ceph Object Store Disk (OSD) node.
-The following steps will install and configure the Ceph iSCSI gateway for basic operation.
+The Stone iSCSI gateway is the iSCSI target node and also a Stone client node.
+The Stone iSCSI gateway can be provisioned on dedicated node or be colocated on a Stone Object Store Disk (OSD) node.
+The following steps will install and configure the Stone iSCSI gateway for basic operation.

 **Requirements:**

--  A running Ceph Luminous (12.2.x) cluster or newer
+-  A running Stone Luminous (12.2.x) cluster or newer

 -  Red Hat Enterprise Linux/CentOS 7.5 (or newer); Linux kernel v4.16 (or newer)